How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 Go it Alone

 If you don’t want to go to it alone, join a tour.
-Others with the same interest will be on the trip, yet you can still have your alone time.
+Others with the same interest will be on the trip, yet you can still have alone time.

 Decide on that one thing you would enjoy that others wouldn’t.
 That’s the trip or activity to plan when you go it alone.